arjvn/KI/part_1/README.md

 Accuracy results are not shared because the recommended torch dino model is not trained on the Tiny ImageNet model.
 From experience, I can say that the there is only a slight degradation in model accuracy.

+> Post Submission Thoughts by Arjun:
+>
+> I could have used [this](https://huggingface.co/facebook/dinov2-giant-imagenet1k-1-layer).
+We can find models with pretrained heads on huggingface.
+The version released by meta clearly states: "Note that this model does not include any fine-tuned heads."

 ## Understanding Quantization and GPU Limitations

 ### Why Quantize if GPU is Not Supported?